 The Immune System and Organ Transplant: What You Should Know

 Thousands of people undergo organ transplant surgery each year and get a second chance to lead healthy lives.
-While there are risks involved in any surgery, those who undergo an organ transplant also face the possibility that their immune system will reject their new organ or that they will always be at a higher risk for infections.
+While there are risks involved in any surgery, those who undergo an organ transplant also face the possibility that their immune system will reject their new organ and that they will always be at a higher risk for infections.
 Fortunately, medical research has come a long way and now offers those in need of a new organ an even greater chance of successful recovery.

 How the Immune System Works

 The immune system is a complex biological system in the human body.
 It is made up of cells, tissues, and organs that work constantly to deal with infectious and other foreign materials, such as allergens or tumors, that may be harmful to the body.
 These materials carry antigens.
 The immune system is able to recognize the difference between cells that belong and those that do not by learning to identify protein markers (antigens) that are found on cell and infection surfaces.
-In people, the antigens or markers are referred to as the human leukocyte antigen (HLA).
+In people, the antigens or markers that identify your immune system are referred to as the human leukocyte antigen (HLA).
 Antigens that are recognized as unfriendly invaders stimulate an immune response to destroy them.

 The immune system is made up of several types of white blood cells, also called leukocytes, which each have their own function.
 White blood cells are made up of: